limemime/BHT_Softwaretechnik_SS26_JEstrada/02_VibeCoding_Praesenz/README.md

 Für diese Aufgabe habe ich mein Prompt weiter detailliert und dies hinzugefügt: "Bearing all the previous specifications in mind, I want to start with a prototype that has only the core functionality: an engine that looks for arbitrary words in a dictionary with 100 different key words and then uses them to send searches according to the abovementioned pace.
 You can propose a dictionary with 100 entries to search in a .txt file.
 This code should be as minimalistic as possible"

-Sowohl das Programm von Antigravit (https://github.com/limemime/BHT_Softwaretechnik_SS26_JEstrada/tree/main/02_VibeCoding_Praesenz/Antigravity) als auch das Programm aus Gemini CLI sind in diesem Ordner und können ausgeführt werden.
+Sowohl das Programm von Antigravit (https://github.com/limemime/BHT_Softwaretechnik_SS26_JEstrada/tree/main/02_VibeCoding_Praesenz/Antigravity) als auch das Programm aus Gemini CLI (https://github.com/limemime/BHT_Softwaretechnik_SS26_JEstrada/tree/main/02_VibeCoding_Praesenz/Gemini_CLI) sind in Unterordner und können ausgeführt werden.
+Eine Verbesserung wäere, wenn die Suchen immer im gliechen tab ausgeführt werden könnten.
+Das ist für die nächste Iteration.

 In Antigravity bekommt man mehrere Review-Fragen, bevor das Code geschrieben wird.